 As ARPANet grew over the years, the academic and non-military components of the network were ceded to the National Science Foundation (NSF) in 1990.
 NSF is yet another example of a state-funded R&D agency searching for leading-edge technologies and solutions.
 Not surprisingly, research funded by the NSF supported the creation of the various technologies that allowed Apple to integrate them under the concept of the iPhone, for example.
 Not surprisingly, the UK has recently announced it will be creating its own ARPA-like entity.

 The developmental state of the East Asian countries furnishes another example, but this time within the context of development.
-This set of countries created independent entities staffed with top of the line talent, expertise and knowledge that drove policy choices while keeping the private sector full on board.
+This set of countries created independent entities staffed with top-of-the-line talent, expertise and knowledge that drove policy choices while keeping the private sector full on board.
 The core idea was to develop domestic capacities at all levels to compete with industrialized countries in the global market.
 The evidence today shows that they were indeed successful – acknowledging that geopolitics at the time played a crucial role.

 Note that both examples also showcase the relevance of the domestic-center innovation path.
 In any case, governments have a role to play in fostering innovation processes to tackle their core developmental challenges, such as the SDGs.
 They must be willing to take risks while working together with the private sector and the universities.
 Institutionally, driving innovation within government and across all of society demands the creation of new independent entities agile enough to explore and prototype innovations.
-This should be complemented by having sufficient institutional capacity to implement innovations at scale while securing the required financing.
+This should be complemented by having sufficient institutional capacity to implement large-scale innovations while securing the required financing.

 Acemoglu, Daron, Camilo García-Jimeno, and James A. Robinson.
 2015.
 “State Capacity and Economic Development: A Network Approach.”
 The American Economic Review; Nashville 105 (8): 2364–2409. http://dx.doi.org.ezproxy.unal.edu.co/10.1257/aer.20140044.